rsala016/rsala016.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Graduation Day: Achieved a BsC in Civil Engineering at the University of Texas at El Paso (UTEP).
+Graduation Day: Achieved a BSc in Civil Engineering at the University of Texas at El Paso (UTEP).